 The programme has been designed to develop your skills, knowledge and attitude to become an effective teacher.
 You will improve your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and summative assessment.

 You will explore the context of your curriculum and the external pressures influencing it.
-You will also have an opportunity to pursue a specific interest in the second year, such as Behaviour Management, Independent Research and HE in Further Education.
+You will also have an opportunity to pursue a specific interest in the second year, such as Professional Research Project and Effective Classroom Management.

 All applicants must attend a PGCE/Cert Ed information session to receive details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.